 Cheryl Doss is a development economist whose research focuses on issues related to assets, agriculture, and gender, with a regional focus on sub-Saharan Africa.

 As a Senior Lecturer at Yale University, she has taught widely at the graduate and undergraduate level.
-Currently she teaches courses on research methods, the economics of Africa, and agricultural development and food security.
+Currently she teaches courses on research methods and the economics of Africa.
 Her recent teaching at Yale includes: Economic Analysis (for MA students in International Relations); International Economics; Assets, Poverty and Inequality; Global Affairs Capstone (on large-scale investments in agriculture); Challenges in International Relations; and Food Security and Agricultural Development.

 She has published widely in academic journals in economics, agricultural economics, and development studies.